jrnold/afrobarometer-languages/README.md

 |genus        |WALS language genus                                                                                                   |
 |family       |WALS language family                                                                                                  |
 |countrycodes |Countries in which the WALS language appears, as space separated ISO-3166 alpha-2 codes.

+# Note

+Full disclosure.
+I generated these for a research project.
+I am neither a linguistic or Africanist.
+I did the best I could to match languages.

+I only worked at the Afrobarometer language